tiprankstipranks

 Sector Concentration Risk

-With nearly all assets in real estate, the fund is highly sensitive to downturns in this single sector.
+Almost all assets are invested in real estate, so the ETF is highly sensitive to downturns in that single sector.

 CRED vs. SPDR S&P 500 ETF (SPY)